RaphaelFelten/MaterializeModal/README.md

 # MaterializeModal
 Work more efficiently with modals from the MaterializeCSS framework.

-No jQuery is required!
+No JQuery required.

 I've been working on a single-page application for our company in which I heavily used modals for all the functionality.
 I quickly realized that adding all those modals to the HTML file was kind of a mess and doing anything dynamic was a pain in the ass (forms, collections, ..).
 That's why I've decided to develop this small library.
 I just wanted to share this in case someone might find it helpful.
+Feel free to suggest any improvements that could be made.

 ## Example:
 ```javascript